Bira/octopus-carnival/_drafts/wir-mm-4e-horse.md

 - The setting has no _mundane_ horses, but one or more gods send celestial chargers to their chosen champions as a sign of their favor.
-They're seen as this powerful heavenly beast without an eartlhy equivalent, in another neat role inversion.
+They're seen as this powerful divine beast without an eartlhy equivalent, in another neat role inversion.

+[1]: {{ "/projects/mm-4e/" | relative_url }}